redxeth/test_ids/README.md

 ~~~

-Then anytime that you call `flow.test(my_test_instance, options)` within your application's interface, assignments for `:bin`, `:softbin` and `:number` will automatically be injected into the options before it hits OrigenTesters.
+Then, anytime that you call `flow.test(my_test_instance, options)` within your application's interface, assignments for `:bin`, `:softbin` and `:number` will automatically be injected into the options before it hits OrigenTesters.
 If an entry for any of the keys is already present in the options, then that will be given priority and TestIds will not attempt to assign a value for that attribute.

 If you want to prevent TestIds from generating a given attribute and really pass `nil` for that attribute to OrigenTesters, then assign it to the value `:none`: